-David Pettegrew is an ancient historian and archaeologist who teaches courses in Latin, Roman History, Late Antiquity, Digital History, and Historical Archaeology.
-He is involved in archaeological work in Greece, Cyprus, and central Pennsylvania, and co-directs the Pyla-Koutsopetria Archaeological Project, an investigation of Hellenistic and Late Roman coastal sites near Larnaka, Cyprus.
+David Pettegrew is an ancient historian and archaeologist who teaches courses in Latin, Roman History, Late Antiquity, and Mediterranean Archaeology.
+He is involved in ongoing archaeological and historical work in Corinth, Greece, and Larnaca, Cyprus.
+He co-directs the Pyla-Koutsopetria Archaeological Project, an investigation of Hellenistic and Late Roman coastal sites near Larnaka, Cyprus.
 For more information about David, visit his department page, the history department blog, or his Corinthian Matters website.